joseph-flinn/site/frontend/posts/startup-2025-kickoff.md

 sense, even prior to _MVP Launch_.
 If one of these check-ins results in a decision to kill the product, we will also consider everything that we have learned up to that point a success.

-Keep and eye out for an upcoming post will be doing a more in-depth review of our product development strategy and how we planning for the gate review sessions.
+Keep an eye out for an upcoming post will be doing a more in-depth review of our product development strategy and how we planning for the gate review sessions.

 ---